-Can anyone resist the temptation of vegan cheesy burger tater tots?
+Can anyone resist the temptation of tater tots?
 We say no way!
-With their crusty, crispy texture, pillowy potato insides, and chewy meatless crumbles, we are helpless to refuse the rich, luscious layers.
+This flavor-packed vegan tater tot casserole takes tots to the next level.
+With their crusty, crispy texture, pillowy potato insides, piled with chewy meatless crumbles, crunchy onion, juicy tomato, and silky plant-based cheese, we are helpless to refuse the rich, luscious layers.

 Firstly, find those frozen tots in the freezer, preheat your oven, and let’s follow those directions.
 Three cheers for cheesy burger bites!

 These terrific tots taste top notch without any other sides, but you may want to stretch this delicious dish into a supper-sized meal.
 Too much of a good thing can sometimes cause tummy troubles, so it might be best to balance things out with a bit of healthy, plant-based fare.

 Actually, it’s a bit of a mystery!
 We know for sure that it contains celery salt, salt, red pepper, black pepper and paprika, but they also list “spices” as one of the main ingredients.
 Although some food lovers have suggested dry mustard, ground mace (or nutmeg), cinnamon, cardamon, allspice, cloves, and ginger as being part of the magical mixture, we may never know.
 Even Sherlock Holmes might be mystified by the illusive ingredients!

 Note: It’s not a certainty, but it’s suspected that Old Bay contains MSG.
 In other words, if you are sensitive to this sinister seasoning additive, consider making your own.
 This recipe got rave reviews.